 Top Beer Drinking Countries in the World

 Beer, one of humanity’s oldest beverages, remains a global favorite, trailing only water and tea in popularity.
 From ancient brews in Mesopotamia to modern craft IPAs, beer unites cultures in pubs, festivals, and backyards worldwide.
-This SEO-optimized guide ranks the top 25 beer-drinking countries by per capita gallon consumption in 2023, based on Kirin Holdings’ 2022 Global Beer Consumption Report and updated sources.
+This SEO-optimized guide ranks the top 25 beer-drinking countries by per capita gallon consumption, based on Kirin Holdings’ Global Beer Consumption Report and updated sources.
 Discover each nation’s beer culture, iconic brands, and what fuels their love for the brew, with liters converted to gallons for U.S. readers (1 liter = 0.264172 gallons).

 Why Beer Rules the World